How Biden is using Camp David to elevate a summit with Japan and South Korea

 An invitation to Camp David is a rare gift

-Biden is hosting the meeting at Camp David to demonstrate that the three countries have reached a new stage in their relationship, a senior administration official told NPR – one that transcends the politics and personalities of the moment.
+Biden is hosting the meeting at Camp David to demonstrate that the three countries have reached a new stage in their relationship.

-"What is transpiring between Japan and South Korea is a remarkable achievement.
-And it is an attempt to overcome decades, almost a century of challenges, feelings, unhappiness – this is a big deal," the official said, speaking on condition of anonymity ahead of the summit.
+"We're opening a new era, and we're making sure that era has staying power," Biden's national security adviser Jake Sullivan told reporters on Friday.

 A visit to Camp David is much rarer than an invitation to the White House, noted Jeffrey Hornung, senior political scientist at the RAND Corporation who specializes in Japan and Indo-Pacific diplomacy.